k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 - **Select a predefined entity list**: run the SQL query or the [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-6---optional---get-the-entity-list-for-an-extract-all-task-using-a-broadway-flow) defined in the [trnMigrateList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) translation object for the LU.
 This option is only available for the Admin and Environment owner users.
 - **Entity list**: this is the **default option**.
 Populate the list of entities to process separated by a comma.
-- **Custom logic**: select a [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-7---optional---build-broadway-flows-for-the-custom-logic--selection-method) to get the entity list for the task and set the number of entities for the task:
+- **Custom logic**: select a [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-7---optional---build-broadway-flows-for-the-custom-logic--selection-method) to get the entity list for the task and set the maximum number of entities for the task: